Computational social science

 Arts, humanities and social sciences

 It is envisaged that many future discoveries in the arts, humanities and social sciences will have a data-driven component.
-To exploit opportunities for data-driven innovation in computational social science, we will utilise the facilities and expertise of the Social Science Park (SPARK), interacting with key researchers and research centres.
-Using SPARK our researchers will work closely and collaboratively with staff from the College of Arts, Humanities and Social Sciences focussing on their unstructured data driven problems.
+Our institute is currently working closely with colleagues in the Cardiff Business School, Law School and WISERD to exploit opportunities for data-driven innovation in computational social science.
+Interacting with key researchers, we work closely and collaboratively, focusing on their unstructured data driven problems.

 Our Research Institute seedcorn funding and Research Software Engineers have contributed to a number of projects over the last three years including:

 These projects emphasise the importance of putting social scientists in close collaboration with computer scientists and Research Software Engineers to ensure that the outcomes of the work are relevant to both communities.

 Work undertaken in this area also identifies the necessity to bring in empirical studies of offline analysis into online behaviours to undertake comparative analysis.
 Research here will lead to new algorithm development that can be used for the analysis of emerging online data.